Batata (footballer, born 2000)

-Baltazar Costa Rodrigues de Oliveira (born 6 May 2000), better known as Batata, is a Brazilian professional footballer who plays as a midfielder for the Swiss club FC Sion.
+Baltazar Costa Rodrigues de Oliveira (born 6 May 2000), better known as Batata, is a Brazilian professional footballer who plays as a midfielder for Swiss Super League club Sion.

 Career

 Batata began playing senior football with Vila Nova Futebol Clube in the Campeonato Goiano in 2018.

 On 17 May 2017, Batata transferred to FC Sion in Switzerland.
 He made his professional debut for Sion in a 2–1 Swiss Super League loss to FC Lugano on 22 July 2018.